top of page

 Pause & Reflect

 Directions: Pause and reflect on what you learned.
-Use the questions below to guide your thinking and record your thoughts in a private place you can reference later, such as a journal.
+Use the questions below to guide your thinking and record your thoughts in your Module 3 Companion Guide.

 Take a few moments to explore the co-planning tools above.
 Which of these might be useful to you and your mentee as you begin co-planning and co-teaching together?
 How might the tools above assist you and your mentee in co-planning for any of the six co-teaching approaches (One Teach/One Observe; One Teach/One Assist; Team Teaching; Station Teaching; Parallel Teaching; and/or Alternative Teaching)?